impulse-oss/impulse/README.md

 Most bundlers cut out all the code inside an `if (process.env.NODE_ENV === 'development') { ... }`, but it's recommended to make a production build and compare the bundle size to what it was before.

 ## Setup

 ### Browser

 If you are using Brave, enable File System Access API:

 1. Go to brave://flags
 2. Search for `file system access api`
 3. Change it to "Enabled"

 Impulse only works if you run your development environment on the same computer that you use the browser.
 Impulse doesn't work with remote environments because it can't edit files on other computers.

 For security reasons, File System Access API only works for `localhost` when http:// is used.
-If you are using a different host name even though the environment is local, you should:
+If you are using a different hostname even though the environment is local, you should:

 1. Go to chrome://flags
 2. Search for `Insecure origins treated as secure`
-3. Add the your origin (e.g. http://my_origin) to the list
+3. Add your origin (e.g. http://my_origin) to the list

 ### Prettier